Middle School Program

 • William Penn Charter School

-"At Frankford Friends I was taught to not just say what I think but to express it with my actions.
+"At Frankford Friends, I learned how to express my beliefs with my actions.
 I was taught to do what I think is right even if people around me think otherwise.
-While I do not know the future, I know that I am prepared to make good choices and live life purposefully wherever I go."
+While I cannot predict the future, I know that I am prepared to make good choices and live life purposefully wherever I go."

 —Tao, Class of 2020